Skip to main content

 Key Behaviors

-• Response type is always plain text.
-The response body is returned as a raw string regardless of the Content-Type header.
-If the response is JSON, you must call JSON.parse() on the body yourself.
+• Response type defaults to plain text.
+Unless responseType: "base64" is set, the body is returned as a raw UTF-8 string regardless of the Content-Type header.
+If the response is JSON, call JSON.parse() on the body yourself.

 • HTTP errors are never thrown.
 Non-2xx status codes (e.g., 404, 500) are returned as normal results with the appropriate status and statusText.
 This lets your extension handle error responses gracefully rather than catching exceptions.